cosminadrianpopescu/azul/api.md

 * start_edit If true, then starts edit automatically after the terminal is created (default true)
-* force If true, then open the terminal without opening a new tab in the current place (default false)
+* buf If set, instead of creating a new tab, a new pane will be opened in the current tab or floating window, closing the existing one
 * callback If set, then the callback will be called everytime for a new line in the terminal.
 Use it with caution, since it will accumulate memory until the current terminal is closed.
 If you set this on a currently long running